ttscoff/bunch/using-bunch/menu.md

 Holding any modifier combination while the menu is open will display its function at the top of the menu as a reminder.

-{% gif /images/menumodifiers.gif "Animation showing menu with modifier keys held" "Pressing modifier keys" %}
+{% hovergif /images/menumodifiers.gif "Animation showing menu with modifier keys held" "Pressing modifier keys" %}

 ## Bunch